hongxinv/parking-model-using-dqn/README.md

 Currently, the agent is a dumb agent randomly traversing a 3x3 grid parking lot.
 Its target parking spot is the top right square.
+Each step, it returns its action value, immediate reward, cumulative reward and termination status.

 Action Space:
 The agent can only move into directly adjacent squares (UP, DOWN, LEFT, RIGHT) and cannot move diagnolly.
+RIGHT = 0
+UP = 1
+LEFT = 2
+DOWN = 3

 Stop Conditions:
 The simulation terminates when either one of two conditions are reached: